 - enhance professional networking skills and contacts.

-*The Congressional Internship’s learning outcomes are based upon the Division of Student Life Learning Outcomes and National Association of Colleges and Employer’s Career Readiness Competencies for Students.
+*The Congressional Internship’s learning outcomes are largely based upon the National Association of Colleges and Employer’s Career Readiness Competencies for Students.